Holmus/CapStat/Documents/test_procedure.md

 			* Attend.Year:      2006
 			* LP:               3
 		3. Click the register button.

-// TODO try register with empty fields. <br>
+7. Register with empty fields.
+	* OUTCOME: **FAIL**

-// TODO try register with faulty data (ex day 32 in birth date).
+8. Register with faulty values different fields one at a time (ex day 32 in birth date).
+	* OUTCOME: **FAIL**
+// TODO specify what faulty values to test with

 ### Login
 1. Login with the first user created.